andrewMacmurray/seeds-prototype/README.md

 + Experiment with either a match 3 system or a connect the dots system to collect the seeds
 + Different sizes / layouts of each board
 + Maybe use gsap animation library for more complex animation effects / sequencing
-+ A level system where the user progresses either through a hub world (maybe save this for iphone/android implementation later on)
++ A level system where the user progresses through a hub world (maybe save this for iphone/android implementation later on)

 At the moment the build is running using [gulp](http://gulpjs.com/) (just to compile sass but more will likely be added to this)